pglen/comlin64/README.md

 #   ComLin64 Community Linux Boot-able USB

-## This is the successor of the ComLin64 project for 64 bit computers.
+## This is the successor of the ComLin32 project, but for 64 bit computers.

-### Code in motion, nothing usable.
+### Code in motion, nothing much usable.

 !!
 UNTESTED -- USE IT WITH CARE!!